What is a Roth Solo 401k Plan? What is a Solo 401k Plan?

 How Are Solo 401K Designated Roth Contributions Treated For Tax Purposes?

-Roth Contributions to a Solo 401k plan are includable in current income for tax purposes, but earnings are not taxed when part of a Qualified Distribution.
+Roth Contributions to a Solo 401k plan are includable in current-year taxable income for tax purposes, but earnings on such contributions are not taxed when part of a Qualified Distribution.

 What limits apply to Solo 401k Roth contributions?